 Week 1 and Week 2 are the first half of your cycle–from the first day of your period through ovulation.
 On these days, your hormones are doing the same thing–estrogen is climbing higher and higher.
 So, no matter how long or short this first half of your cycle is, you’re really experiencing the same hormonal effects.
 They just get more and more intense as you approach ovulation, for instance, your mood, energy and libido steadily increase.

 Week 3 and Week 4 are the second half of your cycle–14 days long with Week 3 lasting 8 days and Week 4 lasting 6 days.
-The hormone fluctuations going on during these weeks are a bit more complex with estrogen falling, then rising, then falling again, and progesterone rising and falling.
-But, it doesn’t matter, because for the sake of Hormonology and predicting your period, you’ve got 14 days in this cycle phase.
+The hormone fluctuations going on during this phase of your cycle are a bit more complex: Estrogen falls, then rises, then falls again.
+And progesterone rises and falls.
+But, the most important part is that for the sake of predicting your period, you’ve got 14 days in this cycle phase.
 (If your luteal phase is slightly shorter or longer, you’ll still follow the same hormonal up-and-down pattern.)

 You may have thought that detecting ovulation was only important for getting pregnant or avoiding pregnancy.
-But, as you can see, it’s a important signpost that tells you where you are in your cycle.
+But, as you can see, ovulation is an important signpost that tells you where you are in your cycle.

 So, how can you tell when you’ve ovulated?

 There are a few physical symptoms you can look for, which include feeling pain (called “mittelschmerz”) in either ovary and seeing egg white-like vaginal fluid.
 However, I prefer to use ovulation detection tools since they’re more reliable.
 These include:

 - Basal thermometer: You use this sensitive thermometer to take your temperature when you wake up, but before you get out of bed to detect a subtle rise in your body temperature of about .5 to 1 degree that occurs at ovulation.
 This change happens due to rising progesterone, which elevates core body temperature.